blobby-bobby/P2-dev-front-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+---

-## Where to start
+## Architecture

-As you can see, an architecture has already been defined for the project.
-It is just a suggestion, you can choose to use your own.
-The predefined architecture includes (in addition to the default angular architecture) the following:
+The project has the following structure:

-- `components` folder: contains every reusable components
-- `pages` folder: contains components used for routing
-- `core` folder: contains the business logic (`services` and `models` folders)
+`components` folder: contains every reusable components `pages` folder: contains components used for routing `core` folder: contains the business logic (`services`, `models` folders for the Types, `utils` for the config of features)

-I suggest you to start by understanding this starter code.
-Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.

-You're now ready to implement the requested features.

-Good luck!
+---

+## Angular 17 updates on the codebase

+- All the components has been set to standalone, with the command `ng generate @angular/core:standalone`
+- `app-routing.module.ts` has been replaced with `app-routes.ts` to fit Angular 17 starter projects standards, and routing has been simplified